- Cannabidiol (CBD), a compound found in hemp and cannabis plants, is becoming increasingly popular as a dietary supplement.

 How to start a CBD business

-Starting a CBD business includes all the hard work and effort of launching any other company in addition to the uncertainty of a shifting regulatory landscape (and all the issues that go along with it).
-However, in a fledgling industry projected to undergo explosive growth, the heavy lifting today could be well worth it tomorrow.
+There are countless unique opportunities for new businesses to sell CBD.
+Starting a CBD business includes all the hard work and effort of launching any other company in addition to the uncertainty of a shifting regulatory landscape (and all the issues that accompany it).
+However, in a fledgling industry projected to undergo explosive growth, the heavy lifting today might be well worth it tomorrow.

 Cory Slovik, owner of Core Roots CBD, started his company after experiencing firsthand what he said were the healing properties of the cannabinoid.